-If you have no underlying health problems, these suggestions may help clear up corns and calluses:
+If you have no underlying health problems, try these suggestions to help clear up a corn or callus:

 - Soak your hands or feet.
 Soaking your hands or feet in warm, soapy water softens corns and calluses.
 This can make it easier to remove the thickened skin.

-- Thin your thickened skin.
-During or after bathing, rub corns or calluses with a pumice stone or washcloth to help remove a layer of toughened skin.
+- Thin thickened skin.
+During or after bathing, rub a corn or callus with a pumice stone, nail file, emery board or washcloth to help remove a layer of toughened skin.
 Don't use a sharp object to trim the skin.
 Don't use a pumice stone if you have diabetes because your risk of infection is higher.